lkoepsel/AVR_C/README.md

 In a nutshell:
 * *multifunction* is the first iteration, simply a proof of concept that the *"single-line scheduler"* works.
-* *multi_Ard* takes the previous code example, which is fast and simplifies it using Arduino-type calls (pinMode and digitialWrite) for easier integration
+* *multi_Ard* takes the previous code example, which is fast and simplifies it using Arduino-type calls (pinMode and digitalWrite) for easier integration
 * *multi-array* moves away from a separate function framework to a common function using an array to multitask
 * *multi_struct* uses a similar approach as the previous code, however uses a struct to provide fully overlapping multi-tasking